bruno-chavez/go-microservice-template/README.md

 3. Have Redis installed and a server running.

-4. Have PostgresSQL installed.
+4. Have PostgresSQL installed and a database created.

-5. Run migrations.
+5. Run migrations or alternately create the table manually.

 6. Create an `.env` file at root level, example:
 ```